 "As with many child restraint seats, the fit may vary due to vehicle configurations and dependant on driving conditions, it can naturally retract during use.
 This feature has been designed to protect your child.The Spin 360 has been designed and tested to the R44.04 standards including Independent ADAC testing."

-Looking through all of that, and taking into consideration that this didn’t happen with the older car seat, we (MadeForMums) recommend you do the following things before you buy this (or any other) seat and travel with it:
+Looking through all of that, and taking into consideration that this didn't happen with the older version of the car seat, we (MadeForMums) recommend you do the following things before you buy this (or any other) seat and travel with it:

 - Check the child car seat fits the dimensions of your car back seat.
 You can do this on most manufacture websites.